hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

    scancel 20_[1-3]
    scancel 20_4 20_6

-The first command would kill jobs 1, 2 and 3 in the job array with jobid 20, the second command would kill jobs 4 and 6 of that job array.
+The first command would kill jobs 1, 2 and 3 in the job array with job ID 20, the second command would kill jobs 4 and 6 of that job array.

-As shown in the example above, a space separated list of multiple jobids can also be specified, as well as a selection based on multiple filters, e.g. in which partition the job is running.
+As shown in the example above, a space separated list of multiple job IDs can also be specified, as well as a selection based on multiple filters, e.g. in which partition the job is running.
 Consult the `scancel manual page <https://slurm.schedmd.com/scancel.html>`_ for more information.

-Getting more information on a running job: sttat
+Getting more information on a running job: sstat
 """"""""""""""""""""""""""""""""""""""""""""""""

 `Slurm sstat manual page on the web <https://slurm.schedmd.com/sstat.html>`_